- 5.0/5.0 (2)

 In July of 2014, Obtained favorable ruling for a Defendant/coal mining company from the Alabama Supreme Court in a case which arose from a claim for benefits under the Black Lung Benefits Act .
 The Alabama Supreme Court affirmed the trial court's dismissal of the case and held that it lacked jurisdiction to consider this issue outside of the federal framework for BLBA actions.

 Sybil was appointed by The Supreme Court of Alabama to serve a third term as a member of the Standing Committee on Alabama Rules of Appellate Procedure until October 2018.
-Sybil has maintained an AV Peer Rating by Martindale Hubbell for over fifteen consecutive years, was recognized as a leading Appellate practitioner in the Eleventh Circuit by the 2012 and 2013 editions of Benchmark Appellate, andhas been named by the 2012 - 2016 editions of Mid-South Super Lawyers magazine as one of the top attorneys in the state of Alabama.
+Sybil has maintained an AV Peer Rating by Martindale Hubbell for over fifteen consecutive years, was recognized as a leading Appellate practitioner in the Eleventh Circuit by Benchmark Appellate, andhas been named by the 2012 - 2016 editions of Mid-South Super Lawyers magazine as one of the top attorneys in the state of Alabama, and has been selected by her peers for inclusion in Best Lawyers in America 2018.
 She is also a member of The American Society of Legal Advocates, which selects less than 1.5% of lawyers nationwide for membership.

 2/3/2017 SDF Attorneys Obtain Favorable Opinion From Supreme Court of Alabama